Home

 - Character of the day! -

-Explore the fighters, stages, items, and various other elements inspired by the Pikmin series that appear throughout the Super Smash Bros. franchise, offering a broad look at how its world and identity are represented in the game.
+Explore the fighters, stages, items, and various other elements inspired by the Wario series that appear throughout the Super Smash Bros. franchise, offering a broad look at how its world and identity are represented in the game.